Rcoppee/CONSTRUCT/README.md

   <img src="https://i.imgur.com/qAAQLSg.png" alt="Description de l'image" width="360" height="auto">
 </div>

-This patch is located on the **PPPK domain** of the protein.
+This patch is located on the **DHPS domain** of the protein.

-If you want to focus on a specific part of the protein, such as the **DHPS domain**, you can define the boundaries for that domain, which in this case would be from positions 1 to 476.
+If you want to focus on a specific part of the protein, such as the **PPPK domain**, you can define the boundaries for that domain, which in this case would be from position 1 to 386.

 <div align="center">
   <img src="https://i.imgur.com/KMQP8Dj.png" alt="Description de l'image" width="360" height="auto">
 </div>

-After specifying these boundaries, the resulting patch looks like this:
+After specifying these boundaries, a patch of conserved amino acid sites was specifically detected in the PPPK domain:

 <div align="center">
   <img src="https://i.imgur.com/GTs9EPf.png" alt="Description de l'image" width="360" height="auto">